How to Create WordPress Footer

 Import a pre-designed footer with the Magic Button

-Who said you can’t just pick out a ready-made footer template?
-Luckily, the JetThemeCore plugin embraces a solid collection of such mock-ups.
-They all are well-designed and easily customizable.
-For now the Magic Button option is available only in Elementor.
+The JetThemeCore plugin embraces a solid collection of such mock-ups.
+For now, the Magic Button option is available only in Elementor.

 So, to begin with, repeat the first 3 steps.
 This means you have to create a new footer following Crocoblock > Theme Templates.
 Then choose Footer > Add New.